The Doctrine of the Mean 中庸

 B. The Commentary

-2. Confucius said: “The Superior Man actualizes the mean; the inferior man goes against it.
-The Superior Man actualizes the mean because he is always with it; the inferior man's non-actualization is due to his heedlessness.”
+2. Confucius said: “The Noble Man actualizes the mean; the petty man goes against it.
+The Noble Man actualizes the mean because he is always with it; the inferior man's non-actualization is due to his heedlessness.”

 3. How far-reaching the mean is!
 That is why those who are able to keep it for long are few.